pydiverse/pydiverse.pipedag/docs/source/reference/config.md

   pandas
   : dtype_backend
     : The default [dtype backend](https://pandas.pydata.org/docs/reference/arrays.html) to use.
-      By default, pandas > 2.0 uses pyarrow backed dataframes.
-      This can be overwritten with this option.

     : Supported values:
       - `numpy`: Use pandas' nullable extension dtypes for numpy.